gillham/X16/relocatex16/README.md

 This implementation is in Prog8 for the Commander X16.

+## Building the demo

+### Linux or macOS

+First you need to run `make` to build the example.
+This requires `make` and `prog8c` to be in your path.
+Then you can run `make emu` to launch the emulator using the Host FS.

+### Windows
+First you need to run `make -f Makefile.win` to build the example.
+This requires `make` and `prog8c` to be in your path.

+Then you can run `make emu` or `make -f Makefile.win emu` to launch the emulator using the Host FS.

 ## Running the demo

-First you need to run `make` (Linux/macOS) or `make -f Makefile.win` on Windows.
-Then you can run `make emu` or `make -f Makefile.win emu` to launch the emulator using the Host FS.
+Run the emulator as above or copy the contents of the `build` directory to an SD card to use on real hardware.

 From there you run `LOAD "MAIN.PRG"` and `RUN` like a normal program.

 Here is a screenshot of loading / running: ![loading](images/loading.png)